DawnScience/dawn-doc/org.dawnsci.documentation.user/html/_sources/perspectivesintro.txt

 The main Views in the Data Browsing Perspective are:

-* The Project Explorer
+* The Project Explorer (highlighted in red)
-* The File Editor (which in the above screen shot contains the file i22-4996.nxs and shows the Plot View infront of the Nexus Tree tab)
+* The File Editor (which in the above screen shot contains the file i22-4996.nxs and shows the Plot View infront of the Nexus Tree tab)(highlighted in green)
-* The Data View (which shows all the data a file contains and allows it to be selected for plotting
+* The Data View (which shows all the data a file contains and allows it to be selected for plotting (highlighted in blue)

 The Project Explorer
 ++++++++++++++++++++